 8. Keep up with the minimum wage

-The National Minimum Wage applies to people who are between school-leaving age and under the age of 25.
+Meanwhile, the National Minimum Wage will apply to people who are between school-leaving age and under the age of 23.

 9. Keep up with all payroll legislation and compliance

 Staying on top of payroll legislation and laws can be challenging because they are continually changing.
 Real-Time Information, the Cycle to Work Scheme, and the gender gap are examples of how social influences can impact payroll legislation.